mtoensing/AlexaAbfahrtSkill/README.md

 # AlexaAbfahrtSkill
 Simple Alexa Echo Skill in php.
 Returns the departue timein minutes of the next train, tram or bus by using the reiseauskunft.bahn.de API.

+## how-to
+Just build the

 ## credits
-@solariz for the amazon certificate authentication https://gist.github.com/solariz/a7b7b09e46303223523bba2b66b9b341
+Thanks to @solariz for the amazon certificate authentication https://gist.github.com/solariz/a7b7b09e46303223523bba2b66b9b341

 ## to-do
-* take into account realtime information (delay variable).
+* take into account real-time information (delay variable).